-While I truly enjoy painting the beautiful lines and intricacies of the female form, I also enjoy creating art of other subject matter.
-Over the years I have produced several original artworks of other subjects including airplanes, motorcycles, and collector’s special treasures.
+While I truly enjoy painting the beautiful lines and intricacies of the female form, I also enjoy creating other subject matter.
+Over the years, I have produced several original artworks of other subjects, including airplanes, motorcycles, and collectors’ special treasures.

 Departure – 36″ x 60″, acrylic on canvas © A.D.
 Cook 2004 – Private Collection, Portland, OR

 “Departure” was a commissioned original painting on specially-prepared canvas.
-The owner and pilot of the plane above wanted something epic for his man-cave/hanger and an original painting was the perfect fit.
+The plane’s owner and pilot above wanted something epic for his man-cave/hanger, and an original painting was the perfect fit.
 Departure was a real pleasure for me to create.
 We started with a photoshoot at Portland Hillsboro Airport (Hillsboro, Oregon) of his parked plane with engines running.
-Once I had my reference images I began creating Departure in such a way as to represent the Cessna 414 Chancellor aircraft as though it were in flight.
+Once I had my reference images, I began creating Departure in such a way as to represent the Cessna 414 Chancellor aircraft as though it were in flight.
 I really enjoyed painting the majestic sky and powerful clouds in this painting, and of course, this freshly restored twin-engine aircraft was an inspiring model.

 Duet – 36″ x 60″, acrylic on canvas © A.D.
 Cook 1999 – Private Collection, Lake Oswego, OR

 “Duet” was a commissioned painting for an engaged couple in Portland, Oregon.
 The bride-to-be wanted to present her groom with a unique, truly one-of-a-kind engagement gift.
 As avid riders, she thought a motorcycle painting would be perfect, and I agreed.
 It was a great idea.
-So, while her fiancé was out of town I photographed their bikes at a local park.
+So, while her fiancé was out of town, I photographed their bikes at a local park.
 Then, it was off to the studio to paint my special creation for them.
-When the time was right, she presented him with the completed painting as a representation of the many happy miles they would share together.
+When the time was right, she presented him with the completed painting to represent the many happy miles they would share.
 The tags on the “BDBOYS” license plate represent the month and year of their wedding (11/99).

 “When I think of art I think of beauty.
 Beauty is the mystery of life.
 It is not in the eye – it is in the mind.
 In our minds there is an awareness of perfection.”